Recovering the Satellites: Reception

+Writing for Rolling Stone, Anthony DeCurtis gave the album four out of five stars.
+He said that the band's second album develops the sounds of August and Everything After and that they "largely achieve their serious ambitions".
+He praised Adam Duritz's lyrics and called the album "deeply satisfying".
 Andy Gill from The Independent gave the album a more negative review.
 He criticized Duritz's song-writing as "self-pity[ing]" and called him a "classic solipsistic soul-barer, he just won't shut up about himself".
 He called the album "bland" with "obvious" influences (including R.E.M., Bruce Springsteen and Lynyrd Skynyrd).
 Gill had some praise for producer Gil Norton's work on the album.

 In a review for Entertainment Weekly, Ken Tucker also had negative feelings about the album, and gave it a "C" grade.
 He criticized Duritz's "yowling" and "moans" and called Counting Crows a "pastiche of its influences".
+The Los Angeles Times concluded that "there are precious few of the killer pop hooks that made such songs as 'Mr. Jones' and Round Here' irresistible despite their lack of originality."